trick77/dockerflix/README.md

 ## Limitations

 Dockerflix only handles requests using plain HTTP or TLS using the SNI extension.
-Some multimedia players don't support SNI and thus won't work with Dockerflix.
+Some media players don't support SNI and thus won't work with Dockerflix.
+A few media players (i.e. Chromecast) ignore your DNS settings and always resort to a pre-configured DNS resolver which can't be changed.

 ## Supported on-demand Internet streaming services